 When religious needs are evident and may be affecting person's health or health behaviors

-When doctors or other health care practitioners understand a person's spiritual needs, they can help the person obtain the necessary help (for example, spiritual counseling, contact with support groups, participation in religious activities, or social contacts from members of a religious community).
+When doctors or other health care professionals understand a person's spiritual needs, they can help the person obtain the necessary help (for example, spiritual counseling, contact with support groups, participation in religious activities, or social contacts from members of a religious community).
 Doctors may ask whether spiritual beliefs are an important part of the person's life and how these beliefs influence the way they take care of themselves.
 Or doctors may ask people to describe their most important coping mechanisms.
 If the person expresses an interest in religious or spiritual resources, doctors may ask if there are any barriers to accessing such resources and may be able to recommend alternatives.
-For example, doctors may be able to suggest transportation services for older people who are not able to attend religious services.
+For example, doctors may be able to suggest transportation services for older people who are not able to attend religious services on their own.